How to Choose the Right Acoustic Wood Panel

 As a general rule, thicker panels provide better sound absorption, especially for lower frequencies.
 Our acoustic wood panels are designed to deliver effective sound dispersion, turning harsh noise into a pleasant, balanced ambiance.
 Consider the Noise Reduction Coefficient (NRC) rating if available—a higher NRC means more sound is absorbed.
 For most homes, a mid-range NRC is perfect for creating a comfortable and clear-sounding environment.

-Check Material Quality and Thickness
+Pay Attention to Material Quality and Thickness

 The materials used to make an acoustic panel directly impact its performance, durability, and appearance.
 High-quality core materials like dense mineral wool or eco-friendly PET felt, combined with genuine wood veneers, ensure you get superior sound absorption that lasts.
 While it might be tempting to go for the cheapest option, investing in well-made panels means you won’t have to worry about sagging, fading, or poor performance down the line.